Are Americans Allowed to Travel In Cuba?

 September 28, 2020 Update: The Trump Administration has banned Americans from staying at government-owned hotels.
 The new restriction also bans Americans from importing Cuban rum or cigars.

-• The Support for the Cuban People category is most commonly used.
+• The most popular category is Support for the Cuban People.

-• Formerly, Americans could travel to Cuba with guided tour companies (under the People to People category, which was the 12th category) or take cruises to Cuba.
+• American citizens used to be able to visit Cuba on cruises or through guided tours (under the People to People category, which was the 12th category).

 Photo:gettingstamped